JungMinu/AvetisG.github.io/about.md

 After learning enough information about microISVs I was overwhelmed by a very strong desire to try and create my own product.
 At that time I was at my first job as a software developer right out of college and I started simultaneously working on my own product during any free time I had.

-After reading more books about marketing, sales, and new technologies that I needed to use for this product - the end results came to be [www.AvocadoPlugins.com](http://www.AvocadoPlugins.com) which exists to this day and is a marketplace for WordPress plugins.
+After reading more books about marketing, sales, and new technologies that I needed to use for this product - the end result came to be [www.AvocadoPlugins.com](http://www.AvocadoPlugins.com) which exists to this day and is a marketplace for WordPress plugins.

 It took me a year and a half of dedicated coding, focused learning and iterative understanding of new ideas in order to launch my product and start making passive income.